shintoo/polka-dot/README.md

 - `add`
 - `reset`

-polka-dot works with a config file that must be written, containing a path to the file to be packaged.
+polka-dot works with a config file in ~/.polka-dot/config.
 This will serve as the *queue* for files to be packaged.

 Example config file:
 ```